 GONZÁLEZ, TANYA, Associate Professor of English.
 BA 1995, Scripps College; MA 2000, PhD 2004, University of California Riverside.
 Research interests: Chicana and U.S. Latina literature and popular culture.

 GOTT, TRISHA, Assistant Director for Service-Learning of School of Leadership Studies.
 BA 2007, Kansas State University; MS 2011, Kansas State University.

 HEDRICK, DONALD K., Professor of English.
 BA 1969, University of Kansas; MA 1972, PhD 1974, Cornell University.
 Research interests: Shakespeare and the Renaissance cultural studies; theories of language, gender, sociolinguistics; feminist criticism; film and popular culture.

-JANKE, RHONDA R., Associate Professor of Hort., Forestry, and Recreation Resources, Ext.
+JANKE, RHONDA R., Professor of Hort., Forestry, and Recreation Resources, Ext.
 Spec., Sustainable Cropping Systems.
 BS 1980, Kansas State University; MS 1984, PhD 1987, Cornell University.

 KARLIN, KATHERINE, Associate Professor of English.
 MFA 2004, University of Pittsburgh, PhD 2009, University of Southern California.

 KNOBLAUCH, ABBY, Associate Professor of English.
 PhD 2008, University of New Hampshire.
 Research interests: The intersection of gender languague, and power; maverick rhetorics; and teacher development.